nginxinc/nginx-basics-workshops/labs/lab2/readme.md

     ```

-    As a Best Practice, you should not modify this main log format, but rather copy this one and create a new one with your changes.
+    As a Best Practice, you should not modify this `main` log format, but rather copy this one and create a new one with your changes.
 The `include` directive is also introduced here, because it makes your NGINX configurations more concise, uniform, and consistent.
 As you will likely want to use the same access log format for multiple websites, you will define it ONCE, but use it for every server block, instead of duplicating the log format config for every website.
 If you need to make a change to your log format, you can update it in one file, but it would apply to all your websites/server blocks.

-1. Create a new folder `/includes` under the /etc/nginx folder.
-Then create a second folder called `/log_formats` in the /etc/nginx/includes folder.
-This is where the new log format files will be created.

-    ```bash
-    /etc/nginx$ mkdir includes

-    cd includes
-    mkdir log_format

-    cd log_format

-    ```

-1. Now using VI, create a new file called `main_ext.conf`, and add this following log format to it:
+1. Inspect `main_ext.conf`file that can be found within `labs/lab2/nginx-oss/etc/nginx/includes/log_formats` folder:

     ```nginx
     # Extended Metrics Log Format